We all benefit from the digital world – it’s a good place when used appropriately.

-Whatever way we communicate with children the safeguarding principles remain the same.
+Whatever way we communicate, safeguarding principles remain the same.
 Retaining boundaries is just as important online as it is offline.

 Remember we all create our own digital footprint every time we post comments, photos and videos.
 Be sure before you post.
 If you wouldn’t say or do something face-to-face – then don’t do it online.

-If you have a role in football then always make sure communications to children are relevant to your role – focus on the football, don’t share personal info or comments.
+If you have a role in football then always make sure communications are relevant to your role – focus on the football, don’t share personal info or comments.

 Advice from the experts

 There’s lots of helpful advice and guidance about staying safe online provided by experts and we’d like to signpost this for everyone’s benefit.
 Advice targeted at parents/carers is also really useful for coaches/managers, officials and first-aiders – please take some time to find out more.
 Here are some key organisations and the information/services they provide.

 Click on the title of each organisation to go to their websites, or see Guidance Notes 6.3: Staying Safe In The Digital World at the foot of this page for all contact details.